| Little Rock, Arkansas

 were one of the first in so we we able to sit in the second row back.
 What great seats!
 I

+was starting to sense that this would be a great night.
 Tension was starting to build a few minutes before show time.
 Don was aquainted with

 Paul's road manager and walked up to chat with him for a minute.
 He told Don that the band